HOMAGE

 FILMS WITHIN

-The samurai film is shot in classic Technicolor tones on 35mm with anamorphic lenses in CinemaScope, inspired by the golden age of Japanese cinema.
+The samurai film is shot in classic Technicolor tones on 35mm with anamorphic lenses in CinemaScope, inspired by the last parts of Japanese cinemas golden age.
 A bold color palette—strong hues, snow, blood, along with black and white in costume design—creates striking contrasts.
-The cinematography emphasizes epic wide shots, iconic close-ups of hands on swords, intense gazes, crash zooms, and deep contrasts for a distinctive style.
-Although we recognize it as a "film within the film," the transition remains seamless enough to keep us immersed in the main story.
+The cinematography emphasizes epic wide shots, iconic close-ups of hands on swords, intense gazes, crash zooms, and deep focus for a distinctive style.

 The Viking film is also shot on 35mm anamorphic film to mirror the samurai scenes, reflecting Ronja's desire to capture the same sense of wonder that inspired her as a child.

-Fight choreography is a key part of the film.
-The action sequences will be developed in collaboration with a choreographer and the actors, in both Norway and Japan.
-The two main fight scenes mirror each other to illustrate Ronja’s obsession with fulfilling her father's dream.
-They are kept short to avoid overshadowing the main story, yet must remain believable to convey the epic scale of the Viking and samurai films.
+Fight choreography is also central.
+The action sequences will be developed in close collaboration between choreographer Tetsuro Shimaguchi (Kill Bill) and Kristoffer Jørgensen (Dead snow, Beforeigners), in both Norway and Japan.
+The principal duels mirror each other and visualize Ronja’s obsession with finishing her dream.
+They’re short enough not to pull focus from the main story, yet strong enough to capture the genre’s grandeur—and give the audience memorable, entertaining moments.

-The film’s visual style is divided into two different aesthetics:
+The film’s visual language is divided into two distinct styles:

 RONJAS PERSPECTIVE

 The visual style is characterized by Ronja’s detached relationship with her own emotions, conveyed through a muted color palette of blues, greens, and earth tones, accented by touches of red.
 The camera remains mostly static or moves slowly, with long takes that either emphasize blocking or stay close to the character to reveal her inner state.
-Ronja is visually isolated, either through expansive spaces or intimate close-ups, and only surrounded by warm colors only when she enters the ramen restaurant.
+Ronja is visually isolated, either through expansive spaces or intimate close-ups.

-The film will be shot digitally with an Arri camera in a 16:9 format, paired with vintage lenses and filters to achieve a soft, classic 'Cooke look.'
+The film will be shot digitally on Arri cameras in a 16:9 format, paired with vintage lenses and filters to achieve a soft, classic 'Cooke look.'
 Camera movements are generally minimal, creating a contemplative, slow-burn style.

 SYNOPSIS